 A look at the Jordan Valley Israeli PM has vowed to annex

-JERICHO, West Bank (AP) — Israeli Prime Minister Benjamin Netanyahu has made a last-minute election vow to annex the Jordan Valley, about a quarter of the Israeli-occupied West Bank, if he is re-elected.
-The move has sparked an Arab rebuke and injected the Palestinian issue into a political campaign that had almost entirely ignored them.
+JERICHO, West Bank (AP) — Israeli Prime Minister Benjamin Netanyahu's last-minute vow to annex the Jordan Valley if re-elected next week has sparked Arab condemnation and injected the Palestinians into a political campaign that had almost entirely ignored them.

-Netanyahu has made similar promises before, only to procrastinate once re-elected.
-His current pledge was widely regarded at home as a campaign stunt to draw in right-wing voters, many of whom live in West Bank settlements.
-But with a friendly administration in Washington that's about to unveil its long-awaited Mideast peace plan coupled with growing apathy in the Arab world toward the Palestinian cause, it also comes at a time that Netanyahu himself has described as a historic "one-time opportunity" to favorably redraw Israel's borders.
+Netanyahu has made similar promises before but hasn't followed through.
+His current pledge to annex the Jordanian Valley was widely regarded at home as a campaign stunt to draw in right-wing voters, many of whom live in settlements in the Israeli-occupied West Bank.

+Netanyahu presented the move as a historic "one-time opportunity" to favorably withdraw Israeli's borders, at a time when a friendly administration in Washington says it's about to unveil it's long-delayed Middle East peace plan.
+The Jordan Valley makes up about one-fourth of the West Bank, which is the centerpiece of any future Palestinian state.

+The prime minister said the move "doesn't annex a single Palestinian."
+Israelis and Palestinians living in the West Bank aren't afforded the same rights, such as Palestinians not having the right to vote in Israeli elections.

-If carried through, it would establish a permanent buffer along the border with Jordan and leave the Palestinians with only isolated enclaves surrounded by Israel, all but ruling out their dream of building a hoped-for state.
-A United Nations spokesman warned the step would be "devastating" to the prospects of a Palestinian state alongside Israel.
+The annexation of the valley would establish a permanent buffer along the border with Jordan and leave the Palestinians with only isolated enclaves surrounded by Israel, all but ruling out their dream of building a hoped-for state.
+A United Nations spokesman warned the step would be 'devastating" to the prospects of a Palestinian state alongside Israel.

-It remains unclear what the status of annexed Palestinians would be.
-In contrast to Israeli settlers, Palestinians in the West Bank are not allowed to vote in Israeli elections.

 Here's a look at the significance of the Jordan Valley: